jancassio/docz/CONTRIBUTING.md

 Commit messages should follow the [commit message convention](https://conventionalcommits.org/) so, changelogs could be generated automatically by that.
 Commit messages are validated automatically upon commit.
 If you aren't familiar with the commit message convention, you can use yarn commit (or `npm run commit`) instead of git commit, which provides an interactive CLI for generating proper commit messages.

-### General guidelines
+### Pull Requests

+- All pull requests have to be send against `dev` branch.

 - The **master branch** is a snapshot of the latest stable release.
 All development should be done in dedicated branch. **Do not submit PRs against the master branch**.

-- Checkout a topic branch from the relevant branch, e.g. `dev`, and merge back against that branch.
+- If you are checking out from a feature or a topic different of `master` or `dev`, you have to merge back and push against the same feature.

 - Work in the **src** folder of respective package and **DO NOT** checkin dist in the commits.

 - It's OK - and a very nice thing - to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

 ### If adding a new feature: